 “I'd really sit down and lay out all the advantages that an eventual relocation will bring to both of you,” a FGB’er advised.

-While most advice for these situations tends toward subjective, there are a few objective suggestions.
+While most advice for these situations tends toward subjective, here are a few objective suggestions.

 One FGB’er offered a great piece of advice on how to have this conversation.

 “Let him come up with his own list of pros and cons, and you do the same.
 Then, swap lists and talk about them.
 Develop a plan together that addresses both of your primary concerns.
 Maybe you don't move this year, but in time for the new school year in '19.
 You can't un-stuck him.
 He has to do that.
 But you can help him,” she wrote.